FelixOnline/v2/content/articles/2016-2-19-cartoon-corner-the-boondocks.md

 subtitle: >
   Our regular run down of animated flicks
 date: "2016-02-19 12:23:12 +0000"

 # Attributes from Felix Online V1
 id: "5944"
 old_path: /tv/5944/-cartoon-corner-the-boondocks
 aliases:
  - /tv/5944/-cartoon-corner-the-boondocks
+imported: true
+comments:
+ - L8HkgB httpwwwFyLitCl7Pf7ojQdDUOLQOuaxTXbj5iNGcomSpace Horses Katherine  Now theres a new idea  Lynn I think the reason my bits of writing have survived may be because I was unreasonably secretive about them and hid them away at the bottom of drawers etc  Anyway Im glad theryre still around and I dont feel the need to burn them  unlike my journals those are TRULY emLsrrasaingbiz I know some of your childhood writing has survived  Poetry too

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true